InfuseAI/primehub-site/docs/primehub-end-to-end.md

 Both parameters, metrics, and artifacts of this run can be found in this page.
 ![](assets/tutorial_mlflow_run.png)

-Scroll down to the `Artifacts` section.
+Scroll down to the artifacts section.
 Click on the `exported model` and `Register Model` button.
 ![](assets/tutorial_mlflow_run_register_model.png)

-In the model selector, choose the `Create New Model`.
+In the model selector, choose `Create New Model`.
 ![](assets/tutorial_mlflow_create_new_model.png)

-Fill in the [Model Name] field with [tf-screw-model] and click on `Register` button.
+Fill in model name with `tf-screw-model` and click on `Register` button.
 ![](assets/tutorial_mlflow_fill_model_name.png)

 We can see our model is successfully registered as `version 1`.